Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_snowpark_101_for_data_science/tasty_bytes_snowpark_101_for_data_science.md

 - Identify where the model inference user-defined function is called to give shift sale predictions on the fly.

 ### Step 3 - Launching the App
-- In the terminal, navigate to the cloned GitHub repo and activate the py38_env_tb1 python environment
+- In the terminal, navigate to the cloned GitHub repo and activate the py38_env_tb1 Python environment
   ```
   conda activate py38_env_tb1
   ```